Maps

 Brothers in Arms: Hell's Highway

-I joined the Brothers in Arms: Hell's Highway team in early 2006 and began working on our E3 presentation to tease a next-gen Brothers in Arms experience.
+I moved to the Brothers in Arms: Hell's Highway team in early 2006 and began working on our E3 presentation to tease a next-gen Brothers in Arms experience.
 Once done with E3, we began work on greyboxing the levels and roughing in temp combats through matinee.
 Towards the end of 2006 we all shifted our focus to the UbiDays demo to showcase a complete Brothers in Arms level.
 With the UbiDays demo completed, we began work on the rest of the game and used the experience from UbiDays to rethink how we had designed our levels.
 While I worked on almost every level in some way or another, the levels that I worked on the most are listed here.

 << view more >>